 Master of Public Administration Graduation

-The 2021 Master of Public Administration hooding ceremony will take place on Friday, June 11th at 10:00 a.m.
+The 2021 Master of Public Administration hooding ceremony took place on Friday, June 11th at 10:00 a.m.
 This ceremony officially confers upon you the academic hood, an item of academic regalia that symbolizes the high degree of scholarship one has attained with the completion of a Masters degree.
 Once it has been conferred, you are entitled to wear the hood as part of your academic dress in graduation and other collegiate ceremonies.
 Masters of Public Administration hoods are distinguished from those of other degrees by their peacock blue trim.

 Regalia (Cap, Hood, and Gown)

 The MPA graduation regalia includes a cap, gown, hood, and tassel.
 Wearing graduation regalia is optional, for both the Hooding Ceremony and the Commencement ceremony.
 Mortar boards (caps) and commemorative items will be mailed to graduates.
 Please order your graduation regalia and other graduation items (invitations, diploma holders, etc.) through the Evergreen Bookstore.

 You may email Lucky Anguelov if you would like MPA graduation regalia but have need for financial assistance.